Viir/bots/guide/how-to-run-a-bot.md

 authors forum usernames: viir
 ```

-## Running a Bot in a Simulation
+## Running a Bot in a Simulated Environment

-To learn about testing a bot using simulations, see the dedicated guide at https://to.botlab.org/guide/testing-a-bot-using-simulations
+To learn about testing a bot using simulated environments, see the dedicated guide at https://to.botlab.org/guide/testing-a-bot-using-simulated-environments